axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 public interface IBaconRepository
 {
     /// <summary>
-    /// Gets and removes a slice of bacon from this bacon repository, hopefully of the preferred type, or null we've already eaten it all.
+    /// Gets and removes a slice of bacon from this bacon repository, hopefully of the preferred type, or null we've already eaten it all :-(.
     /// </summary>
     /// <param name="preferSmoked">if set to <c>true</c> then we'll try to get smoked bacon, but we may still return un-smoked.
 Sorry.</param>
     /// <returns>A slice of bacon, or null if we've already eaten it all.</returns>